hilmisuhanakar/hsa-image-compressor/README.md

 # Licence

-hsa-image-compressor - Material Design is an open source project that is licensed under the MIT license.
+hsa-image-compressor is an open source project that is licensed under the MIT license.